An economic system for permanent ecological sustainability through market mechanisms, not central planning.

 Introduction

 While writing my novel “The Undeserving Future,” I wanted to explore a world ruled by a government fanatically interested in implementing permanent ecological sustainability.
 By permanent ecological sustainability, I mean to create a society that could exist on Earth without destroying the planet for hundreds of thousands of years.
 Unlike many radical ecologists, they did not want to eliminate technological progress and return to a hunter-gather existence.
 I did not believe, as Yuval Harari does, that agriculture was our biggest mistake.
-I started this project because I thought that market advocates had run out of ideas about how to face climate change and our planet’s limits to growth and that I needed to present new ideas to these problems.
+I started this project because I thought that market advocates had run out of ideas about how to face sustainability and resource depletion and our planet’s limits to growth and that I needed to present new ideas to these problems.

 The fundamental redesign of capitalism asks how you would have anything resembling a market economy in limited environments.
 It’s an alternative to the carefully centrally planned economies on the International Space Station or aboard a nuclear submarine.
 In these economies, administrators plan all production and consumption because running out of food, fuel, air or water can have catastrophic consequences and can happen suddenly without price signals and there are no alternatives that can replace these when they run out.
-Free-market ecology provides an alternative for these spaces, which maps to roughly the same production and consumption as a planned economy in these trivial cases, but more importantly, it will scale to allow a decentralized market economy on a future Mars colony or a giant spaceship in deep space, or even, at a much larger scale, on a near future severely resource-limited planet Earth.
+Free Market Ecology provides an alternative for these spaces, which maps to roughly the same production and consumption as a planned economy in these trivial cases, but more importantly, it will scale to allow a decentralized market economy on a future Mars colony or a giant spaceship in deep space, or even, at a much larger scale, on a near future severely resource-limited planet Earth.

 What does environment-first mean?